 Book & Opinion Editor: Amy E. Schwartz

 Amy E. Schwartz received a degree in literature from Harvard University.
 She worked at Harper’s Magazine and The New Republic before joining the Washington Post, where she was an editorial writer and op-ed columnist on cultural issues from 1985 to 2002.
 Schwartz has also lived in and reported from France, Germany and Turkey.
-Her articles can be found here.
+Read her writing here.

-Diane Bolz was a Senior Editor and Arts Editor for Smithsonian magazine for more than 35 years, where she edited and wrote columns and stories on the fine arts, architecture, performing arts, popular culture and history.
-Before coming to Smithsonian, Bolz worked in New York City for architects I. M. Pei and Richard Meier.
-Bolz majored in English and Art History at Cornell and Columbia Universities.
-Her articles can be read here.
+Diane Bolz worked for Smithsonian magazine for more than 35 years, where, as a senior editor and arts editor, she commissioned, edited and wrote articles on the fine arts, architecture, performing arts, popular culture and history.
+Before coming to Smithsonian, she worked in New York City for architects I. M. Pei and Richard Meier.
+Bolz majored in English and art history at Cornell and Columbia Universities.
+Read her writing here.

 Senior Editor: Dina Gold